nickholder6425/E-Commerce-Back-End/README.md

   ## Installation
-  Clone the repo to your local server and open in an IDE.
-Check to ensure node.js and npm installed  by running 'node -v' and 'npm -v' in the commande line.
-In the packages root directory, run the following commands to install express.js, sequelize, mysql2, and dotenv: 'npm i expres sequelize mysql2 dotenv'.
-In the root directory, create a .env file to save sensitive information ie username, password, and DB.
-In the mysql shell, run 'SOURCE db/schema.sql' to create the schema.
-Then exit mysql and run 'npm run seed' to seed with test data.
-Lastly, run 'npm start' to initiate the program.
-Test API POST, PUT, and DELETE routes in Insomnia Core.
+  1. Clone the repo to your local server and open in an IDE.
+  2. Check to ensure node.js and npm installed by running 'node -v' and 'npm -v' in the commande line.
+  3. In the packages root directory, run the following command to install express.js, sequelize, mysql2, and dotenv: 'npm i expres sequelize mysql2 dotenv'.
+  4. In the root directory, create a .env file to save sensitive information ie username, password, and DB name.
+  5. In the mysql shell, run 'SOURCE db/schema.sql' to create the schema.
+  6. Exit mysql and run 'npm run seed' to seed with test data.
+  7. Run 'npm start' to initiate the program.
+  8. Test API POST, PUT, and DELETE routes in Insomnia Core.

   ## Usage
   ![demo of the project]()